redsach/redsach.github.io/_pages/research.md

 Measuring Low Energy Ions
 ------
-* Low-energy plasma ions are a key constituent of the ionosphere, yet in-situ measurements are limited at lower altitudes (< 400 km)
+* Low-energy plasma ions are key constituents of the ionosphere, but in-situ measurements are very limited below 400 km
-* We developed a novel technique to measure ions using a CubeSat-based <a href="https://spaceflight101.com/spacecraft/qb50/" target="_blank">spectrometer</a> developed by UCL
+* We developed a novel technique using a CubeSat-based <a href="https://spaceflight101.com/spacecraft/qb50/" target="_blank">spectrometer</a> developed by UCL
-* This is the first time a CubeSat has been used to successfully measure plasma moments in-situ
+* This was the first successful in-situ measurement of plasma moments using a CubeSat based spectrometer
-* Results are published in the <a href="https://link.springer.com/article/10.1007/s12567-022-00439-y" target="_blank">CEAS Space Journal</a>
+* Published in the <a href="https://link.springer.com/article/10.1007/s12567-022-00439-y" target="_blank">CEAS Space Journal</a>

 <br/>
 <br/>